-This report details the comprehensive and iterative process that NMFS used to review the essential fish habitat (EFH) descriptions and maps for the 2022 EFH 5-year Review with a focus on the stock assessment author (hereafter stock author or SA) review of EFH components 1 (descriptions and identification) and 7 (prey species).
-Since the 2017 EFH 5-year Review, NMFS has worked to improve the EFH descriptions and maps in the eastern Bering Sea (EBS), Aleutian Islands (AI), and Gulf of Alaska (GOA).
-SA review of this information is an important step in the iterative EFH 5-year Review process for our region that serves to strengthen this evaluation.
+This report details the comprehensive and iterative process that NMFS used to review the essential fish habitat (EFH) descriptions and identification for the 2022 EFH 5-Year Review.
+Since the 2017 EFH 5-Year Review, NMFS has worked to improve the EFH descriptions and identification in the eastern Bering Sea (EBS), Aleutian Islands (AI), and Gulf of Alaska (GOA).
+This document describes EFH components 1 and 7, discusses the new information developed for EFH component 1, and the review of components 1 and 7 by stock assessment authors (hereafter stock authors or SAs) at this stage of the iterative EFH 5-Year Review process.